 9 Equivalent to the sub objectives used in the sustainability appraisal of policies.
-See the site identification and assessment methodology, which includes the full methodology for undertaking this work.
+See the site identification and

 8 See the site identification and assessment methodology for the detailed description of Step 3

 9. Consideration of Secondary, cumulative and synergistic effects